-- 1) The storage unit for the character data type (C@, C!, FILL, etc.) must be able to contain unsigned numbers from 0 through 255. - 2) An implementation is not required to restrict character storage to that range, but a Standard Program without environmental dependencies cannot assume the ability to store numbers outside that range in a "char" location. - 3) The allowed number representations are two's-complement, one's-complement, and signed-magnitude.
-Note that all of these number systems agree on the representation of positive numbers. - 4) Since a "char" can store small positive numbers and since the character data type is a subrange of the unsigned integer data type, C! must store the n least-significant bits of a cell (8 <= n <= bits/cell).
-Given the enumeration of allowed number representations and their known encodings, "TRUE $\times \times C! \times \times C!$ " must leave a stack item with some number of bits set, which will thus will be accepted as non-zero by IF. - 5) For the purposes of input (KEY, ACCEPT, etc.) and output (EMIT, TYPE, etc.), the encoding between numbers and human-readable symbols is ISO646/IRV (ASCII) within the range from 32 to 126 (space to ~).
-EBCDIC is out (most "EBCDIC" computer systems support ASCII too).
+- 1) The storage unit for the character data type (C@, C!, FILL, etc.) must be able to contain unsigned numbers from 0 through 255. - 2) An implementation is not required to restrict character storage to that range, but a Standard Program without environmental dependencies cannot assume the ability to store numbers outside that range in a "char" location. - 3) Since a "char" can store small positive numbers and since the character data type is a subrange of the unsigned integer data type, C! must store the n least-significant bits of a cell (8 <= n <= bits/cell).
+Given the enumeration of allowed number representations and their known encodings, "TRUE $\times \times C! \times \times C!$ " must leave a stack item with some number of bits set, which will thus will be accepted as non-zero by IF. - 4) For the purposes of input (KEY, ACCEPT, etc.) and output (EMIT, TYPE, etc.), the encoding between numbers and human-readable symbols is ISO646/IRV (ASCII) within the range from 32 to 126 (space to ~).
 Outside that range, it is up to the implementation.
 The obvious implementation choice is to use ASCII control characters for the range from 0 to 31, at least for the "displayable" characters in that range (TAB, RETURN, LINEFEED, FORMFEED).
 However, this is not as clear-cut as it may seem, because of the variation between operating systems on the treatment of those characters.
 For example, some systems TAB to 4 character boundaries, others to 8 character boundaries, and others to preset tab stops.
 Some systems perform an automatic linefeed after a carriage return, others perform an automatic carriage return after a linefeed, and others do neither.